Scholars in Service Program

 Applicants should be able to clearly articulate their intentions and goals for the leave, including:

-- How the Scholars in Service experience will enhance the applicant’s own understanding of a social problem and advance their research agenda
+- How the Scholars in Service experience will enhance the applicant’s own understanding of the social problem and advance their research agenda

 - The anticipated ways in which the placement will benefit the partner organization